raphael-susewind/india-religion-politics/ROADMAP.md

 * Add Add candidate name, party and religion  for 2007, 2009, 2012 and 2014 in separate candidate tables
 * Add namematching data from electoral rolls for 2011, 2012, 2013, 2014 and - if available by then - 2015 and/or 2016
 * Add booth details from first page of electoral rolls (pincode, postoffice, administrative units etc)
+* Add psname2partname mapping - which "parts" (sections of electoral rolls) are covered by any given booth?
+Helps to identify the place better...
 * Add PC IDs and names
 * Integrate the upid rows using old code updated to cover 2014 as well
 * Add polling booth locality data for 2009, 2012 and 2014 into upid and use this for further integration